npostman/srt2vtt/README.md

 # Batch srt to vtt converter

-A PHP cli script that batch converts all .srt files to .vtt files in a directory.
+A PHP **command line** script that batch converts all SubRip (.srt) files to WebVTT (.vtt) files in a directory.
 Source and destination directories can be specified.

 ## Description